igorwolfs/RF-simulations/MSL/notchfilter/notes.md

 - It is used to calculate the phase-shift of the voltage
 - It is used to calculate the incoming current and voltage from the total incoming current and voltage.
 These voltages are used further on to calculate the S-parameters.

+### Answer
+The impedance used to calculate the current, is supposed to be the impedance of the medium.
+When normalizing the voltage and currents with this impedance, it simplifies calculations of S-parameters by a lot.

+One can choose a random impedance Z0 to calculate I = V / Z0, in that case the relative value of the S-parameters will still be correct (relative to the other S-parameters), however the actual values will not correspond to the real values.